Early thin-disc assembly revealed by JWST edge-on galaxies: Detection of faint thick discs

 \section{Detection of faint thick discs}

 To quantify whether we would have been able to detect a thick disc with a luminosity equal to a given fraction of the thin-disc luminosity, we performed the following experiment.
 We restricted the analysis to galaxies with a measured value of $z_0$ (i.e. excluding upper limits).
-For each galaxy, we generate 10 mock datasets, each characterized by a different noise realization, using the best-fit (thin) disc parameters and then injected an additional thick-disc component.
+For each galaxy, we generate 10 mock datasets, each characterised by a different noise realization, using the best-fit (thin) disc parameters and then injected an additional thick-disc component.
 The noise is generated assuming uncorrelated gaussian distributions consistent with the reference images.

 We fixed the total (thin+thick) surface-brightness normalization at $R=0$ to the best-fit value from the real data, and assumed a thick-disc total luminosity equal to 10\% of the thin-disc luminosity.
 With this choice, we implicitly assume that the inner region, where the S/N is highest, is well described by the combined contribution of the thin and thick discs, and we test whether the thick-disc emission in the outskirts is sufficiently bright to be detected above the noise.
 A 10\% thick-to-thin luminosity fraction is consistent with the Milky Way and is a conservative assumption for local spiral galaxies, which typically show thick-disc luminosity fractions $\gtrsim 10\%$ \citep{2006_yoachim}.
-For the thick-disc scale length, we assumed the typical values found in local spirals $h_{r, \rm thick} =1.6\,h_{r, \rm thin}$, while for the thick-disc scale height we explored 10 values uniformly spaced in the range $[1.6, 5.5]\,z_0$ of the thin disc, consistent with the typical values found in local spirals \citep{2006_yoachim}.
+For the thick-disc scale length, we considered three cases: $h_{r, \rm thick} =1.6\,h_{r, \rm thin}$, consistent with the values found in local spirals \citep{2006_yoachim}, $h_{r, \rm thick} = 0.6\,h_{r, \rm thin}$, comparable with the Milky Way discs, and $h_{r, \rm thick} = \,h_{r, \rm thin}$.
+For the thick-disc scale height, we explored 10 values uniformly spaced in the range $[1.6, 5.5]\,z_0$ of the thin disc, consistent with the typical values found in local spirals \citep{2006_yoachim}.
 Each mock image was convolved with the \textit{JWST} PSF and Gaussian noise was added to match the rms of the real data.

 To quantify the detectability of the thick-disc component, we evaluate the maximum-likelihood detection significance, equivalent to the case of a matched filter experiment with matching kernel equal to the reference model itself.
 In such a case, the detection significance $\mathrm{DS}$ is defined as (see, e.g., \citealt{Zulbeldia_2019} for a review),